mkprogigor/mkigor_BMxx80/README.md

 # mkigor_bme280
 Lightweight and short library for Bosch sensor BME280 for Arduino (in development).

-It operate and return integer values of t,p,h at once.
+It operate and return values of t,p,h at once.
 By default, lib focused on one time measuring (forced mode, but normal available too) with max oversampling x16 of t,p,h, and filter x16.
 It's suitable for weather station.